gravitational/teleport/rfd/0078-login-rules.md

 }
 ```

-Arguments must be pairs, the first element will be the key,
+Arguments must be pairs, the first element will be the key, and the second
-and the second element will be the value.
+element will be the value.
+The key must be a string and the value must be a set (of strings).

 #### `dict.add_values(key, ...values)`

-`dict.add_values(key, ...values)` returns a copy of the dict with the given values
+`dict.add_values(key, ...values)` returns a copy of the dict with the given
-added to the set at `dict[key]`.
+values added to the set at `dict[key]`.
 If `dict[key]` is empty or it does not exist, it will be added with `values` as
 its only elements.

 ```
 dict(
   pair("fruits", set("apple")),
-).add_values("fruits", "banana").add("vegetables", "asparagus", "brocolli")
+).add_values("fruits", "banana").add_values("vegetables", "asparagus", "brocolli")
 ```

 returns